SciRuby/rubex/README.md

 end
 ```

 The `union` must either be aliased to some other user-defined type or must be reffered to by the `union` keyword.
-So a variable of the above union will be declared as `union IntAndFloat intfloat`.
+So a variable of the above union will be declared as `IntAndFloat intfloat`.

 #### Enums